Christina Morales: Community involvement

 Morales, in 1997, founded the Annual Morales Back to School Supplies Giveaway.
 The program helps low income children in Houston get supplies needed for school.
-Morales serves as CEO of the program.
+Morales is CEO of the program.

 Political career

 In the spring of 2019, Morales was elected to represent district 145 in the Texas House of Representatives.
 She was sworn in on March 18, 2019 succeeding Carol Alvarado.
-Additionally, Morales has served as a board member of several organizations.
+Additionally, Morales has been a board member of several organizations.
 She is affiliated with the Democratic Party.

+In 2024, Morales sought the Democratic nomination for Texas's 18th congressional district following the death of Sheila Jackson Lee.